mitchellh/radar/docs/user_guide.md

 ## Overview

 Radar is a tool which provides a drop-in solution to catching and reporting errors in your Ruby application via customizable mediums.
+A quick feature breakdown of Radar:

+  - Reporters allow Radar to report anywhere: a file, a server, email, etc.
+  - Data extensions to add additional contextual data to exceptions
+  - Matchers to filter exceptions which Radar reports
+  - Run multiple Radar "applications" side-by-side to catch and report different exceptions to different places
+  - Integration with 3rd party software: Rack

 ## Installation